hphelion/documentation/moonshot/install.launch-admin-dashboard.md

  * Failed - When the discovery process fails
  * Optimal- When the chassis is discovered and is in good state

 Once the operation is successful, the Moonshot Chassis is graphically represented on the screen.
 The information is displayed regarding the cartridges, nodes, and the state of the chassis.

 ### Single Chassis View

 The Single Chassis View displays the detailed information about the selected Chassis in two sections:

-* Chassis Snapshot
+* Chassis Snapshot section

-* Table
+* Table section

 Example of the main screen: